himanshi-sh2312/Shopmate-Performance-marketing-SQL-Excel-PowerBI-ML-project/README.md

 🤖 ML-Based Purchase Prediction
 Predict conversion volume using impressions, clicks, signups, and spend with a Linear Regression model in Python.

+The model has an MSE of 711 means that on average, the predicted purchases deviate from the actual by √711 ≈ 26.7 purchases.
+It has R2 score of 0.7077, signifying 71% of the variation in Purchases is being explained by the model.

 📊 Channel Comparison & Optimization
-Visual insights to identify top-performing platforms and optimize ad spend.
+Visual insights to identify top-performing platforms and optimize ad spend through a powerBI dashboard.

 🛠️ Tech Stack

 SQL – Data aggregation & KPI calculation

-Excel – Exploratory analysis & initial dashboards
+Excel – Exploratory analysis & initial dashboards with graphs and pivot tables

 Power BI – Interactive KPI dashboard with filters and trends